 After Marty reunites with Jennifer and avoids the ill-fated drag race with Needles, Doc and Clara reappear in a flying, time travelling, steam train, accompanied by their two children Jules and Verne (creating Timeline 9, or possibly more as it’s clear they are hopping around all over).

 Doc explains to Marty that everything has been fixed, nothing is set in stone and that now both Marty and Jennifer’s future is whatever they make of it.

 As implied by the ‘Erected in eternal memory by his beloved Clara’ on Doc’s Timeline 7 tombstone, we see Doc save Clara from falling into Shonash Ravine.
 Instead, we see that when Marty returns to 1985 the ravine is now known as ‘Eastwood Ravine’, a tribute to his heroics and sudden disappearance under the alias of Clint Eastwood in 1885.

-We also see the drag race the 2015 version of Marty was coaxed into by being called a chicken, here, however (having learned a few lessons throughout his time travelling and Jennifer’s intervention) Marty doesn’t race, and therefore doesn’t crash into the Rolls Royce (which in Timeline 2 damaged his hands and went on to ruin Marty and Jennifer’s lives).
+We also see the drag race the Timeline 2 2015 version of Marty was coaxed into by being called a chicken, here, however (having learned a few lessons throughout his time travelling and Jennifer’s intervention) Marty doesn’t race, and therefore doesn’t crash into the Rolls Royce, which in Timeline 2 damaged his hands and went on to ruin Marty and Jennifer’s lives.

-The ninth timeline didn’t arrive until almost 25 years after the third Back to the Future movie, and features in a special in the 30th-anniversary box set of the trilogy.
+The tenth timeline didn’t arrive until almost twenty-five years after the third Back to the Future movie, and features in a special in the 30th-anniversary box set of the trilogy.